-Under the Restated Certificate of Incorporation dated November 24, 2020, the Company has the authority to issue a total of 7,800,000 shares of Class A common stock (par value of \$0.0001 per share), 571,430 shares of Class B common stock (par value of \$0.0001 per share) and 5,347,568 shares of preferred stock (par value of \$0.0001 per share).
+Under the Amended and Restated Certificate of Incorporation, dated July 30, 2021, the Company has the authority to issue a total of 16,000,000 shares of Class A common stock (par value of \$0.0001 per share) and 12,582,334 shares of preferred stock (par value of \$0.0001 per share).

 In 2018, the Company issued 1,000,000 shares of Class A common stock to certain founders of the Company with a stated value of \$0.001 per share, under PepGen Limited.
 From March 2018 through December 2019, the Company issued 1,372,970 shares of Class A common stock and Class B common stock with a stated value of \$4.64 per share under, PepGen Limited.
-In addition, in November of 2020, the Company issued 51,720 shares of Class A common stock in connection with the exercise of stock options, under PepGen Limited.
+In addition, in November of 2020, the Company issued 51,720 shares of Class A common stock in connection with the exercise of stock options, under the PepGen Limited 2020 Share Scheme.
 In connection with the Reorganization, the Class A and Class B common stock of PepGen Limited were converted into shares of PepGen Inc. on a one-to-one basis into the same Class of common stock originally held.

 Each share of common stock has the right to one vote.
 The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the board of directors, subject to the prior rights of holders of all classes of stock outstanding having priority rights as to dividends.
-No cash dividends have been declared by the board of directors during the years ended December 31, 2019 and 2020.
+No cash dividends have been declared by the board of directors during the years ended December 31, 2020 and 2021.